Understanding Aichmophobia: The Fear Of Sharp Objects

 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.

 People with aichmophobia can benefit from treatment because this condition has the potential to negatively impact their lives.
 In addition to causing them distress, it can also be stressful for their loved ones and the healthcare workers in charge of administering medical procedures, such as nurses, phlebotomists, and anesthetists.
-They may even avoid procedures that could improve their quality of life or even save it because of their fear.
+Their fear of sharp objects may lead them to avoid procedures that could improve their quality of life or even save it because of their fear.
 Again, this phobia can also make it difficult to leave the house, attend work or school, or socialize because of the fear of encountering a sharp object somewhere along the way.

 As a result, seeking treatment can be important.
 The recommended course of action for someone experiencing aichmophobia or any other type of phobia is to meet with a mental health professional for evaluation.
 They’ll typically recommend some form of psychotherapy.
 Cognitive behavioral therapy (CBT) is one methodology that’s commonly used to treat phobias.
 It’s based on the idea that core beliefs cause thoughts which can cause feelings and behaviors, so a cognitive behavioral therapist will help a client learn to recognize and shift unhealthy or flawed thought patterns that are causing distress.
 Exposure therapy, where the individual is gradually exposed to their trigger over time in a controlled, clinical setting, may also be suggested.